artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data_power_bi/tasks_data_analyst.md

 # Goal of Data Analyst
-Data analysts dive deep in the data to uncover hidden, patterns, trends and insights.
+Data analysts dive deep in the data to uncover hidden patterns, trends and insights.
 This drive to informed desicion-making.

-## Data Aanlysis process
+## Data Analysis process
 ### 1. Data Prepararation
 Data Analysts gather, clean and preprocess data.
-It also includes transforming data to a mor suitable format.
+It also includes transforming data to a more suitable format.
 ### 2. Data Modeling
 Data analysts create a model that represents the structure, schema, relationships and constraints of the data.
 It ensures data remains consistent and accurate.